LattePandaTeam/Docs/content/delta_edition/python_read_sensor.md

 ![](https://i.imgur.com/JvZsySW.png)

-Once again, make sure the black cable is facing outside of the LattePanda like this:
+Once again, make sure the black cable is facing towards the outside of the LattePanda like this:

 ![](https://i.imgur.com/yuO9I2K.jpg)

 #### Digital PIR Sensor Code

-Create a new python file through the IDLE program and enter the following code.
+Create a new python file through the IDLE program and enter in the following code.
 Change 'COM5' into the port that was shown on your device previously on Arduino.
-An iterator is required to make sure the loop continues and doesn't overflow when reading so many values.
+An iterator is required to make sure the loop continues and doesn't overflow when reading many values.
 Pin(9) is chosen, as before we had inserted the rotation sensor into pin D9.

 <u>Code:</u>